MitchWhelan23/mitchwhelan23.github.io/projects.md

 Here are a few of the projects I’ve worked on:

-## Brain Hemorrhage Image Classification/Segmentation Project
+## Brain Hemorrhage Image Classification/Segmentation Project in Python
-Used various machine learning methods to classify and segment brain hemorrhage images.
+Used various machine learning methods to classify and segment brain hemorrhage images using Python.
 - [GitHub Repo](https://github.com/MitchWhelan23/Brain-Scan-ML-Project)

 ---